rijeen/wordpress-js-api-wrapper/readme.md

 #Wordpress JS API Wrapper
 A very simple promise-based javascript wrapper for the Wordpress REST API v2.
+It was created to help the developer focus on getting data from the API and funcitonality, instead of having to read up on the url scheme for each endpoint when working.

 ##How to use
 Installation with npm
 ```
 npm install wordpress-js-api-wrapper